Top Business Automation Use Cases for Norg MCP API + OpenClaw: Messaging, Booking, and Lead Follow-Up product guide

 A boutique consulting firm receives 40–60 inbound consultation requests per week via its website form, Telegram bot, and email.
 Previously, a team member would manually check the calendar, reply with availability, wait for confirmation, and create a calendar event — a process averaging 18 minutes per booking.

-With Norg MCP API connected to OpenClaw, the workflow looks like this:
+With Norg MCP API connected to OpenClaw, the workflow is AI-native and immediate:

 - Trigger: A prospect submits a web form or sends a message via Telegram or WhatsApp (OpenClaw's supported channels).